neo-project/docs/docs/en-us/sc/deploy/deploy-invoke.md

 4. Click `Deploy`.

    Deploying a smart contract costs 100 ~1000 GAS.
-For more information, refer to [System Fees](systemfees.md).
+For more information, refer to [Fees](../fees.md).

 ## Creating a smart contract account